danielhu19/datastructures-algorithms/README.md

-# Data Structures and Algorithms in C
+# Data Structures and Algorithms in C/C++

-This repo includes the implementation C code of necessary `Data Structures` and some `basic Algorithms` during the preparation of `Graduate Entrance Examination`.
+This repo includes the implementation C code of basic `Data Structures` and some `Must-learn Algorithms` during the preparation of `Graduate Entrance Examination`.

 <img src="https://raw.githubusercontent.com/danielhu19/mypicgocloud/master/img/202304172032097.jpeg" width="50%" height="50%">

 ## Welcome to Contribute

-Firstly, due to the tight schedule, there may be some errors or deficiencies in the code, so if you find any, **_please feel free to submit an issue_**.
+Due to the tight schedule, there may be some deficiencies or errors in the code, if you find any, **_please feel free to submit an issue_**.

-Secondly, **_everyone is welcome to submit a pull request_**, contribute your own code, and make progress together!
+Also, **_Everyone is welcome to submit a pull request_**, contribute your own code, and make progress together!

 ## Requires